This topic describes the scenario, process, configuration, and configuration examples of role-based single sign-on (SSO).

 permissions to them.

-- To make sure that Alibaba Cloud is trusted by the IdP, you must configure Alibaba
+- To make sure that Alibaba Cloud is trusted by your IdP, you must configure Alibaba

 Cloud as a trusted SAML SP and configure SAML assertions in your IdP.

-For more information, see Configure the SAML settings of an IdP during role-based SSO.
+For more information, see Configure Alibaba Cloud as a trusted SP for role-based SSO.